maierfelix/nvk-examples/README.md

 ## Building:
 1. Clone this repository
 2. Run `npm install`
-3. Navigate into an example folder and run `npm run start --vkversion=1.1.106`
+3. Navigate into an example folder and run `npm run start`

-Note that the `--vkversion` flag specifies the vulkan version you want to use.
-Currently the recommended version is `1.1.106`.

 ## Previews: